Perpy-del/sca_cloud_ass/README.md

-# Create AWS s3 BUCKET USING THE AWS CLI
+# Create AWS s3 Bucket using the AWS CLI

 ## Overview
 This is a simple project on how to create an AWS s3 bucket using the AWS CLI.